LesPerras.com

 Learning Curve

 More study.
 I had to read more than do.
-Plus I now have a new home notebook which is 64 bit architecture, so that changes the environment: one environment at home, another at work.
+Plus This reminds me of my previous post Coming Back, where I discussed how working with different environments can be challenging.
+I now have a new home notebook which is 64 bit architecture, so that changes the environment: one environment at home, another at work.

 Ooooh.